herboratory/Basil/README.md

 - **Minimal friction**: No setup, no downloads
 - **Progressive access**: Free core, paid advanced features

-Basil is intentionally focused — it does not try to replace your IDE or framework, only to remove friction around schemas.
+Bassanite is intentionally focused — it does not try to replace your IDE or framework, only to remove friction around schemas.

 ---

 ## 🔒 Privacy & Data

-- Basil runs primarily in the browser
+- Bassanite runs primarily in the browser
 - Your schemas remain yours
 - No intentional inspection or reuse of user data
 - You are responsible for backing up important schemas